GabrielNaval/Enter-the-MAGICKA/README.md

 * Make the actual sprites smaller i.e. make the sprites not scale with container size
 * Way point marker when you click?
   * Change cursor in canvas (https://stackoverflow.com/questions/1984071/how-to-hide-cursor-in-a-swing-application)
-* Adjust so when player moves, the player's body is actually centered at where they click.
 * Get player sprites
 * Extend player class to create new character types
 * Create player abilities